Space Curves and Solitons of the KP Hierarchy. I. The $l$-th Generalized KdV Hierarchy: The Sato universal Grassmannians

 that is, each element of $\hat{\mathcal{B}}$ is a Laurent polynomial.
-We further multiply $\hat{\mathcal{B}}$ by $z^{-g}$ for some positive integer $g$, so that we have a subset of polynomials in $\C[z^{-1}]$ including 1, i.e.
+We~further multiply $\hat{\mathcal{B}}$ by $z^{-g}$ for some positive integer $g$, so that we have a subset of polynomials in $\C\big[z^{-1}\big]$ including 1, i.e.,

 which is a central object in this paper.
-Then the main theorem in this paper (Theorem \ref{thm:Main}) shows that the subset $\mathcal{A}$ for a certain class of soliton solutions spans a subalgebra in $\C[z^{-1}]$.
+Then the main theorem in this paper (Theorem~\ref{thm:Main}) shows that the subset $\mathcal{A}$ for a certain class of soliton solutions gives a subalgebra in $\C[z^{-1}]$.

-\begin{remark} The subset $\hat{\mathcal{B}}$ also gives a point of UGM, which is different from the point given by $\mathcal{B}$.
+\begin{Remark} The subset $\hat{\mathcal{B}}$ also gives a point of UGM, which is different from the point given by $\mathcal{B}$.
 However, the solution $u$ of the KP hierarchy remains the same for both $\mathcal{B}$ and $\hat{\mathcal{B}}$.
 This can be seen as follows.
-Writing $\prod_{j=1}^m(1-(\kappa_jz)^l)^{q_j}$ in the exponential form, i.e.
+Writing $\prod_{j=1}^m\big(1-(\kappa_jz)^l\big)^{q_j}$ in the exponential form, i.e.,

-we have the following formula for the function $\hat g_i(t):=\hat f_i(t)\exp(\sum_{n=1}^\infty\alpha_nt_{nl})$,
+we have the following formula for the function $\hat g_i(t):=\hat f_i(t)\exp\big(\sum_{n=1}^\infty\alpha_nt_{nl}\big)$,

 That is, we use $\hat g_i(t)$ for the $\tau$-function instead of $\hat f_i(t)$.
-Then the $\tau$-function from the functions $\{\hat g_i(t):i=1,\ldots,N\}$ becomes
+Then the $\tau$-function from the functions $\{\hat g_i(t)\colon i=1,\ldots,N\}$ becomes

-which implies that the solution $u=2\partial_1^2\ln \tau$ is invariant under this multiplication (also see \cite{Ta:89}). \end{remark}
+which implies that the solution $u=2\partial_1^2\ln \tau$ is invariant under this multiplication (also see~\cite{Ta:89}). \end{Remark}

-\subsection{The soliton solutions of the $l$-th generalized KdV hierarchy}
+\subsection{The soliton solutions of the $\boldsymbol l$-th generalized KdV hierarchy}

-We here consider the following simple but useful example of the soliton solution associated with $\text{Gr}(1,l)$.
-From \eqref{eq:reduction} and \eqref{eq:f}, we have $r=\kappa^l$, and the $\kappa$-parameters are given by
+We here consider the following simple but useful example of the soliton solution associated with~${\rm Gr}(1,l)$.
+From~\eqref{eq:reduction} and~\eqref{eq:f}, we have $r=\kappa^l$, and the $\kappa$-parameters are given by

-We take the matrix $A=(1,\,\omega_l,\,\omega_l^2,\,\ldots,\,\omega_l^{l-1})\in \text{Gr}(1,l)$ and the $\infty\times l$ Vandermonde matrix $K$ in \eqref{eq:K},
+We take the matrix $A=\big(1,\omega_l,\omega_l^2,\ldots,\omega_l^{l-1}\big)\in {\rm Gr}(1,l)$ and the $\infty\times l$ Vandermonde matrix $K$ in~\eqref{eq:K},

-The following notations are useful: Let $\Omega_l^k$ be a vector given by
+The following notations are useful: Let~$\Omega_l^k$ be a vector given by

 which satisfy the orthogonality relations,